MaximilianFreitag/yt-livechat-analysis/README.md

 ### To-Do list of things that I want to add as a functionality

 - [ ] I want users to input a custom word e.g. spam-eggs that will be displayed in a sparate graph for the results
-- [ ] I want to make the mobile version more
+- [ ] I want to add spacing for the mobile version